decred/dcrdocs/docs/faq/wallets-and-seeds.md

 ---

-#### **3. Can I run multiple wallets?**
+#### **3. Can I run multiple wallets with the same seed?**

-Running multiple wallets[^9731] with the same seed will absolutely lead to the situation where the wallets will not see the same balance.
-You should not be running multiple wallets with the same seed.
+Running multiple wallets with the same seed can lead to the situation where the wallets will not see the same balance.
+You should not run multiple wallets with the same seed.[^9731]

 The problem is simply that addresses are generated deterministically from the seed.
 So if you have two wallets running on the same seed, you basically end up with a situation like this: